JustEnoughLinuxOS/distribution/CONTRIBUTING.md

 # Contributing to JELOS
+Welcome new contributor!
+Your contribution will help JELOS become a better Linux distribution, so thank you!
 We want to make contributing to this project as easy and transparent as possible.
-Contributors are able to
+Contributors are able to:

-- Report a bug
 - Discuss the current state of the code
 - Submit a fix
 - Propose new features